 TRANSITION YOUTH PROGRAM

 Students may receive services by having school personnel submit a referral through the Pre-ETS portal.
 Many Florida schools have been provided a Pre-ETS web portal to facilitate the delivery of student services.
 Once the information has been entered into the portal, the student will be contacted by the Vocational Rehabilitation Youth tech within a few days.
-Although not eligible for all of the Vocational Rehabilitation services through the Pre-ETS program, students will be immediately available for services employU offers such as Vocational Evaluation Assessment Service, Pre-Employment Training Program, Self-Advocacy Training Program and the On The Job Training Paid Work Experience.
+Although not eligible for all of the Vocational Rehabilitation services through the Pre-ETS program, students will be immediately available for services employU offers such as Pre-Employment Training Program, Self-Advocacy Training Program and the On The Job Training Paid Work Experience.

 If a Vocational Rehabilitation counselor determines the student eligible for additional services, they will explain the details at the initial meeting.
 For more information, contact us a (407) 598-0202 and we can walk you through the steps.

-VOCATIONAL EVALUATIONS FOR PRE-ETS CLIENTS
+VOCATIONAL EVALUATIONS FOR TRADITIONAL TRANSITION CLIENTS